AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts.md

 The seal field parameters are required to create a new unsigned signature field or sign an existing field.

 * **Field Name**  (*Required*): The signature field's name.
 If signature field with this field name already exist, that field will be used.
 If it does not exist, a signature field with this field name will be created.
 This must be a non-empty string.
+Check the steps [here](https://www.adobe.com/sign/hub/how-to/add-a-signature-block-to-pdf) to add signature block to a PDF.
 * **Visibility**: Specifies whether the signature field is visible.
-The default value of `true` creates a visible signature
+The default value of `true` creates a visible signature.
 * **Page Number**: Specifies the page number to which the signature field should be attached.
 Page numbers are 1-based.
 The page must exist in the document if the signature field does not already exist on a page.
 * **Location**: Specifies the coordinates of the signature appearance's bounding box in default PDF user space units.
 This shall be specified if signature field with provided field name does not exist.
 If this is specified along with signature field then it overrides the existing signature bounding box.
 The bounding box must intersect the page's media box.